Consumer Proposal Guide

 Maximum debt permitted: $250,000 or $500,000 for married couples

-Interest charges: All interest charges freezer
+Interest charges: All interest charges freeze

 Payments: Fixed installments